+The requirement to post notice at the main office or meeting location does not apply where there is a proper electronic meeting without an anchor location (see E. below).
 The open meetings statute also encourages school boards to provide notice by additional electronic means.
 Also, school boards may choose to follow a practice of giving notice to any media agency which periodically requests such notice.
 While such notices are not required by the open meetings law, they can be useful in building good relations with the public and members of the media.